Episode 290 - The Despot, Theodore Laskaris

 None of this would matter, though, if the Latins conquered Nicaea.

-In previous episodes we've focused on the Crusader conquest of Thrace and Greece, but they also sent troops into Anatolia in the summer after the sack.
+In previous episodes we've focused on the Crusader conquest of Thrace and Greece, but they also sent troops into Anatolia in in the summer after the sack.

-They had to, since the lands of Bithynia were assigned to the new Latin Emperor as his fief.
+They had to, since the lands of Bithynia were assigned to the new Latin emperor as his fief.

-It was Baldwin's brother Henry who led troops across the water and onto the shore of Anatolia that summer.
+It was Baldwin's brother Henry who led troops across the water and on to the shore of Anatolia that summer.

+The results were not pretty.
 The Latin knight Peter of Brassu defeated the Romans near the coast in December 1204.

-Then the following spring Henry routed an army led by Constantine Lascaris outside the town of Atramition.
+Then the following spring, Henry routed an army led by Constantine Lascaris outside the town of Atramition.

-The Latins didn't have it all their own way, and they remained short of manpower, but these victories allowed them to hoover up the coastal towns of Bithynia, and many other settlements quickly came to terms with the feared Westerners.
+The Latins didn't have it all their own way, and they remained short of manpower, but these victories allowed them to hoover up the coastal towns of Bithynia, and many other settlements quickly came to terms with the feared westerners.

+As with most things in life, though, timing is everything.
 A month after Henry's cavalry charge had won the day, his brother Baldwin was dragged off into Bulgarian captivity near Adrianople.

 Henry abandoned his position when the call came, but arrived too late to save his sibling.

-As you know, the Crusader position in Thrace collapsed, and Henry was forced to remain in Constantinople, desperately trying to save the Latin Empire.
+As you know, the crusader position in Thrace collapsed, and Henry was forced to remain in Constantinople, desperately trying to save the Latin Empire.

 This allowed Theodore Lascaris to save face and recover much of the territory that had been lost.